-- a) In order to run for elective office, individuals must: - Be eligible to run for the position desired at the time of filing for candidacy (see candidate eligibility requirements in Article 3, Section I of this Code). - A. File all required forms for declaring candidacy by 4:00 p.m. on the last day of the filing period.
+- (1) In order to run for elective office, individuals must meet all requirements outlined below: - (a) Be eligible to run for the position desired at the time of filing for candidacy (see candidate eligibility requirements in Article 3, Section I of this Code). - (b) File all required forms for declaring candidacy by 4:00 p.m. on the last day of the filing period.
 Failure to turn in the filing form(s) by the deadline will result in disqualification.
-The Candidate Filing Form will be available in an online format on the first day of the filing period. - (2) Attend the Mandatory Candidates Meeting (see Section I, Sub-section c. of this Article). - b) Individuals may only file to run for one elective position in any given election. - c) The Mandatory Candidate Meeting will take place within five business days of the end of the candidate filing period.
+The Candidate Filing Form will be available in an online format on the first day of the filing period. - (2) Attend the Mandatory Candidates Meeting - (a) Individuals may only file to run for one elective position in any given election. - (b) The Mandatory Candidate Meeting will take place within five business days of the end of the candidate filing period.
 Candidates who do not attend the meeting will not be eligible to run for office, and their names will not be placed on the ballot.
-Exceptions to this rule will only be made if: - A verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting. - (2) Extraordinary and unavoidable circumstances (e.g., military reservist activation, etc.) are reported to the AS Elections Coordinator and are reviewed by the Coordinator and accepted as an excuse. - (3) Unavoidable participation in university events and travel including, but not limited to, Departmentally Related Activities Committee (DRAC) sponsored events, Varsity Athletics, Sport Clubs, and other such events whose date was set prior to the beginning of the candidate filing period. - (4) Unavoidable participation in activities related to academics (e.g., class, testing, etc.) - (5) All candidates excused by the Elections Coordinator must schedule a $\frac{3}{3}$ make-up meeting with the Coordinator within seven calendar days of the Meeting.
+Exceptions to this rule will only be made if: - (i) A verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting. - (ii) Extraordinary and unavoidable circumstances (e.g., military reservist activation, etc.) are reported to the AS Elections Coordinator and are reviewed by the Coordinator and accepted as an excuse. - (iii) Unavoidable participation in university events and travel including, but not limited to, Departmentally Related Activities Committee (DRAC) sponsored events, Varsity Athletics, Sport Clubs, and other such events whose date was set prior to the beginning of the candidate filing period. - (iv) All candidates excused by the Elections Coordinator must schedule and attend a make-up meeting with the Coordinator within seven calendar days of the missed mandatory candidate meeting.